 Accountancy Age - Delivery of the latest news and analysis, intelligence and resources to UK accountants.

 APSCo - The Association of Professional Staffing Companies - Providing firms involved in the recruitment of professional talent the specialist support and distinctive voice they need to be successful.

 IPSE - The Association of Independent Professionals and the Self-Employed - Representing and supporting the self-employed.

 HMRC have developed an on-line tool called CEST which is designed to help to determine whether an assignment is inside or outside of IR35.

 It consists of a series of questions about the contractor and their working practises.

-HMRC guarantee that if the questions are answered truthfully and it gives an “out” status, they will honour that, although they do recommend it is retaken at intervals (we would suggest every 6 months) to allow for changes in the role and enhancements to the tool.
+HMRC guarantee that if the questions are answered truthfully and it gives an “outside” status, they will honour that, although they do recommend it is retaken at intervals (we would suggest every six months) to allow for changes in the role and enhancements to the tool.

 The Government’s IR35 help service is also available if CEST does not provide a clear answer:

 However, it is up to the end-client to determine IR35 status and they may opt to use alternative tools/methods to make their decision.

 Historically, CEST has been criticised by various industry bodies and lobby groups, so HMRC has now issued an updated version of the tool and additional guidance to help answer the questions accurately.
 The new tool is more user-friendly and allows users to save a CEST output, evidencing the determination for future audit purposes (which can also be used as a Status Determination Statement for the purposes of complying with the IR35 legislation).
 However, whilst HMRC stands by the tool, it is still viewed critically and it is widely questioned whether it produces outputs in-line with case law.